 If you already have a member account, then you just need to login.

 If you're not a member then you need to become a member.
 It's free to join DUG.

-After you have activated your account, then you also need join the user group for the Dynamics product you're interested in.
+After you have activated your account, then you also should join the user group for the Dynamics product you're interested in.
 You find a list of our groups here.

 Before you ask your question always use search first.
 There is already over 100,000 questions/answers and discussions about Microsoft Dynamics.
 So it's very likely that your question has already been asked.

 Searching is very easy, just type what you are searching for in the search bar in top of this page.
-This will show you the results from the section of DUG you are in.
-But if you click to show the full search result page, then you get the advanced options, where you are able to expand this to other sections within the group or anywhere on DUG.
+This will show you the results from the section/application (forum, blog etc.) you are in.
+You are able to expand this to other sections within the group or anywhere on DUG.

 It also comes almost by itself.
 Either if you use the [ASK] box in the forum page, or when you start type your question subject, then our site suggests existing posts which already may answer your question.

 Hopefully this is the last step you need.
 If you did not find an answer to your question, then go to step 4 and ask your question.
 If you found a question similar to yours, but it didn't answer/solve it for you, then please refer to this post, when you ask your question.
 Then the members answering know that you tried that already, so no reason to suggest it.

 If you didn't find answer on DUG already, then it's time to ask your question.

 When you are logged into DUG, then can press the "[+ New]" button from any forums.
 The search results in the previous step, should have given you an idea which forum to post in.